-Once you have a nice bouquet harvested gather the stems and wash them in cold water.
-I do this outdoors using a garden hose, once I washed it off I then sort through each stem to make sure there’s not any bugs holding on; sometimes I have to wash a couple times.
+Once you have a nice bouquet harvested, gather the stems and wash in cold water.
+I do this outdoors using a garden hose, then I sort through each stem to make sure there’s not any bugs; sometimes I have to wash a couple times.

 Bundle it up!

-Prepping for Storage
+Prepping Dried Herbs for Storage

 Once the plastic bag is full use a rolling pin to break up the leaves or just crunch the bag by hand.
-Crunching is a faster process and there’s less possibility of putting a hole in the bag.
+Crunching is a faster process and you don’t risk putting a hole in the bag.

 The final step is to store in jar.

 This air drying process can be used with all types of herbs and if you jazz up the jar they can make neat gifts for special friends who enjoy cooking.